morikatron/toio-sdk-for-unity/docs_EN/development_simulator.md

 For specifications of each type, please refer to [toio™ Core Cube Technical Specifications](https://toio.github.io/toio-spec/en/docs/hardware_position_id)  and ["Developer's Mat (tentative name)"](https://toio.io/blog/detail/20200423-1.html).

+If the changes are not automatically reflected, please click the "Refresh" button to update.

+For customization instructions, please refer to ["How to Use - Simulator"](usage_simulator.md#21-inspector).

 # 3. StandardID Prefab